JungleKiosk/DockerFlask_Jinja/readme.md

-# Docker Python Flask PostgreSQL
+# 🌊🐋🌊 Docker 🌳Flask🐍 PostgreSQL 🌴🐘🌴
 This project is an example of how to use Docker to create and distribute a Python web application based on [Flask](https://flask.palletsprojects.com/en/3.0.x/).

+# ⛩️render_template Jinja⛩️ from scratch

 # 1st step - Setting Project
 ## Project Files